urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/8-subscriptions.md

 acknowledgement).
 The `(unit tang)` in the `%watch-ack` will be null if processing succeeded, and non-null if it crashed, with a stack trace in the `tang`.
-Like with `poke-ack`s, you don't need to explicitly send a `%watch-ack` - Gall will do it implicitly.
+Like with `poke-ack`s, you don't need to explicitly send a `%watch-ack` - Gall will do it automatically.

 As well as sending a `%watch-ack`, Gall will also record the subscription in the `sup` field of the `bowl`, if it succeeded.
 Then, when you send updates out to